hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 * Examples of every endpoint available in the README.md
 * The required python dependencies (requirements.txt and test-requirements.txt) that are required for using this SDK

-Now, you have all the components that are required for invoking the DSCC API using Python scripts and this generated DSCC API.
+Now, you have all the components that are required for invoking the DSCC API using Python scripts.
 To use this DSCC API client library, let's go through the steps that are described in the README.md:

 1. Installation instructions